mussaddiqmahmood7/mussaddiqmahmood7/README.md

 ### 1 - Fantech Lab Landing Page

-This is a landing page for Fantech Lab, an information technology & digital marketing agency that provides highly innovative and flexible solutions to address the technological and digital needs of businesses.
+This is clone landing page of Fantech Lab, an information technology & digital marketing agency that provides highly innovative and flexible solutions to address the technological and digital needs of businesses.

 <img src="./fantechLabsLogo.png" width="300px"/>